 - individual items or equipment including jerseys, socks or boots, that are not part of the registration cost.

 - programs that are less than 8 weeks’ duration

-- gym membership that is not part of a structured program
+- gym membership that is not part of a structured and supervised program

 - activities that are part of the school curriculum or conducted during school hours

 - school-run competitions, including weekend inter-school sport competitions or activities

 Both vouchers expire on 31 December of the year of issue, as stated on the voucher.

 A voucher can only be used once with an approved Active Kids provider.

 Expired vouchers cannot be redeemed for reimbursement.